pixelkaos/Mothership/README.md

 *   **Interactive Dockable UI Panels**:
     *   A persistent, multi-window UI that lets you manage your tools on screen.
 Panels remember their positions and can be opened, closed, and minimized.
-    *   **Dice Roller**: A full-featured dice roller that can handle simple rolls, stat/save checks for the active character, damage rolls, and more.
+    *   **Dice Roller**: Handles simple rolls and explicit 2d10 percentile Stat/Save checks (with adv/disadv) and logs digits correctly.
-    *   **In-Game Character Sheet**: A compact, persistent view of your active character for quick reference during play.
-You can trigger stat and save rolls directly from the sheet.
+    *   **In-Game Character Sheet**: Tabbed view (Stats / Story) with a fullscreen portrait viewer on click; skills development (marks + level‑up), T/E/M indicator, and equipment table with AP and Credits indicators and AP +/- controls.
-    *   **Ship Manifest**: A fully editable sheet for tracking your ship's status, from hull points and megadamage to crew and cargo.
-Can be populated from the Derelict Generator or the Shipyard.
+    *   **Ship Manifest**: Tabbed view (Stats / Map).
+Map includes the Deckplan editor.

 *   **Navigable Rules Database**:
     *   An easy-to-navigate reference for the core player-facing rules of Mothership 1e.